alfallouji/AWS-SAMPLES/vpc-flowlogs-analyzer/README.md

 1020
 ```

-Running the optimizer with totalElement of 3 (a maximum of inbound rules set to 3) and maxSkipStep of 3 (maximum number of open ports left within a range), it would give the following result :
+Running the optimizer with maxInboundRules of 3 (a maximum of inbound rules set to 3) and maxSkipStep of 3 (maximum number of open ports left within a range), it would give the following result :

 ```
 ranges :